Truro, Massachusetts: Truro in popular culture and art

 Artist Edward Hopper owned a summer house in Truro, and painted numerous Truro scenes including Corn Hill (1930), Highland Light, North Truro (1930), and Cottages at North Truro (1936).

 The first film in the Men In Black series displayed Truro on a satellite map, but the map zoomed in on Sandwich, a town at the opposite end of Cape Cod.
 In Men in Black II (2002), Truro was the town to which Tommy Lee Jones' character "Agent K" retired, becoming a postal worker.
-The post office was portrayed as a solitary building in the middle of nowhere.
+The post office was represented as a solitary building in the middle of nowhere, and was portrayed by the Fire Island Lighthouse on Fire Island, New York.
 In contrast, Truro's post office is in the heart of "downtown" Truro, which is also the location of a small convenience store and a few shops.

 Shipwrecks

 Off Head of the Meadow beach on the Atlantic side of Truro lies the wreck of the three-masted barque Frances.
 The Hamburg-based ship wrecked off Truro on December 27, 1872, while on her way from the Far East to Boston.
 Usually submerged, the wreck will appear when weather and tides line up.